equinix-labs/metal-python/equinix_metal/docs/FacilitiesApi.md

 with equinix_metal.ApiClient(configuration) as api_client:
     # Create an instance of the API class
     api_instance = equinix_metal.FacilitiesApi(api_client)
-    include = ['include_example'] # List[str] | Nested attributes to include.
+    include = [equinix_metal.FindFacilitiesIncludeParameterInner()] # List[FindFacilitiesIncludeParameterInner] | Nested attributes to include.
 Included objects will return their full attributes.
-Attribute names can be dotted (up to 3 levels) to included deeply nested objects. (optional) exclude = ["address"] # List[str] | Nested attributes to exclude.
+Attribute names can be dotted (up to 3 levels) to included deeply nested objects. (optional) exclude = ["address"] # List[FindFacilitiesIncludeParameterInner] | Nested attributes to exclude.
 Excluded objects will return only the href attribute.
 Attribute names can be dotted (up to 3 levels) to exclude deeply nested objects. (optional) (default to ["address"])

     try:
         # Retrieve all facilities